 - Metabolic syndrome.
 This cluster of conditions can put your child at risk of heart disease, diabetes or other health problems.
 Conditions include high blood pressure, high blood sugar, high triglycerides, low HDL ("good") cholesterol and excess abdominal fat.

 - High cholesterol and high blood pressure.
 A poor diet can cause your child to develop one or both of these conditions.
-These factors can contribute to the buildup of plaques in the arteries.
-These plaques can cause arteries to narrow and harden, which can lead to a heart attack or stroke later in life.
+These factors can contribute to the buildup of plaques in the arteries, which can cause arteries to narrow and harden, possibly leading to a heart attack or stroke later in life.

 - Asthma.
 Children who are overweight or obese might be more likely to have asthma.